-For the year ended December 31, 2012, the Corporate Governance and Nominating Committee was comprised of Mr. Webster, Mr. Watts and Mr. Jackson, all of whom are independent directors, and Mr. Jackson was the Chairman of this committee.
+For the year ended December 31, 2014, the Corporate Governance and Nominating Committee was comprised of Mr. Webster, Mr. Watts and Mr. Jackson, all of whom are independent directors, and Mr. Jackson was the Chairman of this committee.
 This committee is responsible for identifying new candidates for nomination to the Board.

-The Corporate Governance and Nominating Committee: develops and monitors the Company's overall approach to corporate governance issues and, subject to approval by the Board, implements and administers a system of corporate governance which reflects superior standards of corporate governance practices.
-In fulfilling this role, the Committee periodically reviews and assesses the adequacy of the Company's corporate governance principles and develops and recommends to the Board for adoption additional or revised principles as appropriate.
+The Corporate Governance and Nominating Committee develops and monitors the Company's overall approach to corporate governance issues and, subject to approval by the Board, implements and administers a system of corporate governance which reflects superior standards of corporate governance practices.
+In fulfilling this role, the Corporate Governance and Nominating Committee periodically reviews and assesses the adequacy of the Company's corporate governance principles and develops and recommends to the Board for adoption additional or revised principles as appropriate.

-The Committee analyzes and reports to the Board the relationship of each director to the Company and significant shareholders as to whether or not such director is considered "independent" within the meaning of applicable corporate and securities law and policies.
-The Committee also determines the appropriate committee structure of the Board and advises the Board or any of the committees of the Board of any corporate governance issues which the Committee determines ought to be considered.
-The Committee reviews with the Board the role of the Board, the terms of reference of each of the committees of the Board and processes by which the Board fulfills its duties and responsibilities.
+The Corporate Governance and Nominating Committee analyzes and reports to the Board the relationship of each director to the Company and significant shareholders as to whether or not such director is considered "independent" within the meaning of applicable corporate and securities law and policies.
+The Corporate Governance and Nominating Committee also determines the appropriate committee structure of the Board and advises the Board or any of the committees of the Board of any corporate governance issues which the Corporate Governance and Nominating Committee determines ought to be considered.
+The Corporate Governance and Nominating Committee reviews with the Board the role of the Board, the terms of reference of each of the committees of the Board and the methods and processes by which the Board fulfills its duties and responsibilities.
 Finally, the Committee proposes to the Board annually nominees for election or appointment to the Board to fill Board vacancies and the assignment of members to the committees of the Board and the chair for each committee.

-Compensation
+Compensation Committee

-The Compensation Committee members are Mr. Fretwell, Mr. Watts and Mr. Jackson, and Mr. Fretwell was the Chairman of this committee.
-For the purposes of his position on the Compensation Committee, Mr. Fretwell is considered independent.
+The Compensation Committee members are, all of whom are independent, Mr. Fretwell, Mr. Watts and Mr. Jackson, and Mr. Fretwell was the Chairman of this committee.
 Information on the Compensation Committee is contained in this Circular under the heading "Executive Compensation".